The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

 at the projected position of this star.
-By assuming that the velocity distribution predicted by the model is a trivariate Gaussian with the mean velocity $\boldsymbol{\mu}_i$ and the covariance $\boldsymbol{C}_i$, the likelihood for each star can be expressed as
+By assuming that the velocity distribution predicted by the model is a trivariate Gaussian with the mean velocity $\boldsymbol{\mu}_i$ and the covariance $\boldsymbol{C}_i$, the likelihood for each star is